pratijayguha/DeepLearning-RarefiedFlows/README.md

 **SNwithoutMult** is a model without the Multiplication layer included being used for optimizer evaluation.
 We aim to see which of these are a more effective fit for our problem statement.

 For Results please look at the plots in /PostProc/SN*

+**Note:** Prefix Opti signifies that the file was used to evaluate optimizers.